Robert Thistlethwayte

 Robert Thistlethwayte (baptized 16 December 1690 – c.
 January, 1744) was the third son of Francis Thistlethwayte (b.
 1658) of Winterslow, Wiltshire.
-He was a Warden of Wadham College, Oxford and clergyman in the Church of England.
+He was a Warden of Wadham College, Oxford and a clergyman in the Church of England.

-In 1737 Thistlethwaite fled to Boulogne after being accused of making homosexual advances towards a student, William French, whose tutor John Swinton was also accused of homosexual practises.
+In 1737 Thistlethwayte fled to Boulogne after being accused of making homosexual advances towards a student, William French, whose tutor John Swinton was also accused of homosexual practices.
 Satirical poetry was written about these events.
-The following limerick possibly also refers to Thistlethwayte.
+The following limerick probably also refers to Thistlethwayte: